ruven/iipmooviewer/README.md

 <b>prefix</b>: path prefix if image subdirectory moved (for example to a different host) [default "images/"]

 <b>enableFullscreen</b> : allow full screen mode.
 If "native" will attempt to use Javascript Fullscreen API.
 Otherwise it will fill the viewport. "page" allows fullscreen but only in viewport fill mode.
-False disables.
-[Default: native]
+False disables. [default: "native"]

 <b>winResize</b> : whether view is reflowed on window resize. [default: true]

 <b>viewport</b> : object containing x, y, resolution, rotation and contrast of initial view

-<b>protocol</b> : protocol to use with the server: iip, zoomify or deepzoom [default: iip]
+<b>protocol</b> : protocol to use with the server: iip, zoomify or deepzoom [default: "iip"]

 <b>annotations</b> : An array of annotations containing struct with parameters x, y, w, h, title, text where x, y, w and h are the position and size of the annotation in relative [0-1] values, title is an optional title for the annotation and text is the HTML body of the annotation.